Date: January 14, 2022

 Where to Find Lift Tickets to Vail?

 There are 33 lifts located throughout Vail, transporting visitors up and down the mountain.
 These lifts allow visitors to enjoy skiing in Vail and snowboarding in Vail — but where do you find tickets to these lifts, and how much do they cost?
 There are several options available for purchasing lift tickets, with online purchasing being the easiest.
 These tickets are available year-round but may be limited during peak seasons.
 You may also consider discount options that are available through the Epic Pass program.
 This pass gives you access to advanced ticket rates so that you can enjoy major savings and ensure that you snag tickets to the lift.
+Base Mountain Sports has you covered for all rental gear you need for the mountain.

 Vail Weather and Conditions Information